Prem-Ray/codekar/README.md

 # codekar
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+Collection of LeetCode and GeetHub questions to ace the coding interview